ChrstphrHll/npc_gen/students/Moki Aelynthi.md

 ---
 ### Description
 - 6th year Gnome Druid in Burk
-- straight auburn hair that's hanging down to their back, Pale Gray eyes, and Tan skin
+- long curly white hair that's plain, Pale Gray eyes, and Tan skin
 - Is Open and Devious, and has Live and Let Live as their ideal

 ### Organizations